ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 fi
 ```

-This can be used to run [MRTG] immediately and there is no need to wait 5
+This can be used to run [MRTG] immediately, rather than waiting 5 minutes.
-minutes.

 ### Running MRTG With Different Log Information